Charlie Owen (musician)

 Charles Lothian Lloyd "Charlie" Owen is an Australian multi-instrumentalist and producer.
 He has been a member of The New Christs (1987–90), Louis Tillett and His Cast of Aspersions (1990), Tex, Don and Charlie (1993–95, 2005–06), Tendrils (1994–99) and Beasts of Bourbon (1996–97, 2003).
 His solo album, Vertigo and Other Phobias, was released in 1994 on Red Eye/Polydor.

 Owen has produced albums by The Plunderers, Louis Tillett (both solo and in a duo with Owen), Tex Perkins, and Penny Ikinger.
-As a session player, he has appeared on albums by Tony Buck, Kim Salmon and the Surrealists, Robert Forster, Spencer P. Jones, The Cruel Sea, Steve Prestwich, Conway Savage and Don Walker.
+As a session player, he has appeared on albums by Tony Buck, Kim Salmon and the Surrealists, Robert Forster, Spencer P. Jones, The Cruel Sea, Steve Prestwich, Conway Savage, Don Walker and Pendulum.

 In May 2012 Australian Guitar magazine listed Owen in the Top 40 of Australia's best guitarists.

 Biography

-Early Years
+Early years

 Charles Lothian Lloyd Owen was raised with two older sisters, both became visual artists.
 Owen's father was a captain in the navy, he gave Owen preliminary piano and guitar lessons.
 His mother was a visual artist who tried to teach him to paint "Jesus how embarrassing, when all my friends were off trying to find cigarette butts to smoke and that... painting bloody pictures, but that was just what we did".